You can Support Project Access today!

 Clinical Care and Service Implementation

-2. Fellows will spend ~20 days at a high volume abortion site.
+• Fellows will spend ~20 days at a high-volume abortion site.

-3. Fellows will work at a family medicine site seeing primary care patients.
+• Fellows will work at a family medicine or community-based clinic site seeing primary care patients.

 Teaching

-• Fellows will develop teaching skills by precepting residents, giving presentations during residency didactic sessions, and providing reproductive health training opportunities for medical students.
+• Fellows will develop teaching skills by precepting residents, giving presentations during residency didactic sessions, and providing reproductive health training opportunities for medical students and other learners.

 • Fellows will learn how to teach reproductive health procedures to others and become abortion trainers.

-• Fellows will work on academic projects with the goal of presenting at academic meetings and writing for publication.
+• Fellows will work on academic projects with the goal of presenting at academic meetings and/or writing for publication.

 Advocacy & Leadership

-• Fellows will develop advocacy skills through participation in the Reproductive Health Access Network, involvement in the American Academy of Family Physicians, and through partnerships with other reproductive justice, health, and rights organizations.
+• Fellows will develop advocacy skills through participation in the Reproductive Health Access Network, involvement in the American Academy of Family Physicians, and partnerships with reproductive health, rights, and justice organizations and coalitions.

 • Fellows will participate in an institutional advocacy project to promote equitable access to reproductive health care at their fellowship site.

-• Fellows will apply to the Physicians for Reproductive Health’s Leadership Training Academy and participate if accepted. (optional)
+• (Optional) Fellows may apply to the Physicians for Reproductive Health’s Leadership Training Academy and participate if accepted.

 Purposeful Inclusion